eser/immunity/packages/05_cofounder/README.md

 ## What is the CoFounder?

-This project is designed to offer additional file system functionalities apart from node.js's bundled fs library.
+This project is designed to offer file system functionalities within an abstraction layer.

-Plug, as a library, CoFounder is completely tree-shanking-friendly.
+Plus, as a library, CoFounder is completely tree-shanking-friendly.
 Your favorite module bundler can easily inline the functionality you need with no extra configuration, instead of bundling the whole CoFounder package.

 ## Why CoFounder?

 I like standartization in general concepts like file system access.
 I have several node.js projects and most of the time I try to keep my code design similar, portable and shareable for applicability to other scenerios.
 CoFounder is the one of the products that I have developed with this mindset.

-As an file system library it offers,
+Apart from any file system library it offers,

 - scanDir method to enumerate files and filestats by directory,
 - glob method to enumerate matching files,